 Lactose Intolerance: We will provide either soy or almond milk at breakfast.
 The lunch and dinner menu should provide sufficient options for those with lactose intolerance.

 Gluten intolerance: We will provide gluten-free cereal for breakfast and gluten-free pasta noodles and if possible, gluten-free granola bars for lunch.
 As there are many preferred varieties of gluten-free bread, we ask team members to bring their own bread of choice for use at all meals.

 If we have prior knowledge of a gluten intolerant team member, our staff will be sensitive to taking care not to cross-contaminate foods and cooking utensils.
 We will also look to utilize gluten-free products wherever possible provided they are readily available for meals like pasta sauce or BBQ sauce or hot dogs, taco seasoning, mixed seasoning packets, etc. If a team member needs to cook separately we will make our kitchen and refrigerator available wherever possible.

-Upon arrival in the community, our Field Staff will take the time to talk with the Team Leader and the team members with dietary restrictions, and share with them what special considerations have been taken with regards to their dietary limitations.
+Upon arrival our field staff will take time to talk with the Team Leader about any special dietary limitations present on the team and share what special considerations have been put in place.
 They will discuss the menu alternatives provided at each meal, where they can find them and any additional precautions that need to be taken to help accommodate these dietary needs.

 You must have a group size of at least 6 members to join this trip.
 Please view the Small Team trips or call our Servicing Department for more options at 888-475-6414.